SuxinL/Notes/engineering/electronics/chrome_cleared.md

   MEMORY
   : - replacement: use a chip with a larger memory size.
-    - repair:
+    - repair: repair the swap area.

 SWAP_OFF
 : turn on it by command `swapon`

+~~I_MISS_STEP~~

 MISCONCEPT
 : After this experience,
   - I understand the importance of lasting config files.
-  - To overcome the temptation of skipping the last step, keep **checking TOC**.
+  - To overcome the temptation of skipping the last step, keep **checking and understanding TOC**.
+  - To avoid missing an important step, check whether I have met my goals one by one. **Never jump to conclusions!**

+~~STEP_AT_LAST~~
+: out of my control

 ## Thinking
 [Lessons learned from this experience]: #
+- Logs are very important and powerful in catching the problem.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc2MzE1Nzk2N119
+eyJoaXN0b3J5IjpbMTcwMTE0ODYyNV19
 -->